renomureza/rust-book-id/src-id/src/title-page.md

-# The Rust Programming Language
+# Bahasa Pemrograman Rust

-*by Steve Klabnik and Carol Nichols, with contributions from the Rust Community*
+_by Steve Klabnik and Carol Nichols, with contributions from the Rust Community_

 This version of the text assumes you’re using Rust 1.67.1 (released 2023-02-09) or later.
 See the [“Installation” section of Chapter 1][install]<!-- ignore -->